Vaishnavi-139/Patten_Matching/README.md

 # Patten_Matching

 1 Background

+The project involved devising an efficient string pattern matching algorithm, modPatternMatch(q,p,x), that identifies occurrences of a pattern p in a document x using only O(log n + log q) memory and O(n log2 q) time, with controlled false-positive probability.
+The algorithm employs random prime numbers to achieve a similar time complexity as the Knuth-Morris-Pratt algorithm while minimizing memory usage.

 Consider the basic pattern matching problem discussed in class: given a string p of length m (a.k.a. the pattern) and a string x of length n (a.k.a the document), the task is to find all occurrences of p in x.
 Assume m ≤ n.
 We saw in class that a na¨ıve algorithm for this takes O(mn) time, whereas the smarter